-MEDIA - 10MED
+MEDIA: MEDIA MASTERY - 10MED

 The Arts Learning Area offers Year 10 students a unique program in Media.
 Students accepted into this course will use the latest technologies as they create and complete tasks in the areas of video, print media, animation and multimedia.

-Students will develop media skills and techniques as they work independently and in teams, creating projects in short film, game animation, advertising and digital photography.
+Students will develop media skills and techniques as they work independently and in groups, creating projects in short film, advertising and digital photography.
 Students will continue to develop their knowledge in scriptwriting, camera operation, digital editing (video and photography), digital sound and additional multimedia forms.
 Projects are specific to actual industry-based tasks.
 They will use the latest Adobe CC Suite, including Adobe Photoshop, Illustrator, Lightroom and Premiere Pro, as well as Apps particular to media industries.

-By participating in the media course students will develop the skills of self-discipline, self-reliance, team spirit, creativity and a confidence in their abilities to continue upper school Media units.
+By participating in this course, students will develop the skills of self-discipline, self-reliance, team spirit, creativity and a confidence in their Media abilities for upper school industry specific pathways.

-VISUAL ARTS - 10VA
+VISUAL ARTS: EXPRESSION OBSESSION - 10VA

 In Year 10, students will learn to use visual language and artistic conventions, in both written and practical work.
 They will further develop and refine their ideas and techniques to resolve artworks by documenting the design, production and evaluation processes.
-Students will extend their knowledge of art practices, and use their understanding of a variety of art styles in the making of their 2D or 3D artworks.
-They will be encouraged to increase their knowledge and practise of safe and sustainable visual arts practice.
+Students will extend their knowledge of art practices and use their understanding of a variety of art styles in the making of their own artworks.
+They will be encouraged to increase their knowledge and practice of safe and sustainable visual arts practice.
 Students will produce finished artworks to be exhibited and evaluated, with consideration to their own artistic intentions, personal expression, and audience.

 Students will be encouraged to develop greater understanding of how art of different cultures, time and place impact on the development of ideas and production of art forms.
 They will continue to explore artistic influences, while being encouraged to express greater individualism in their application of ideas and materials.
+Students studying Visual Arts gain a deeper understanding of critical thinking, the design process, creative thinking, problem solving and resilience to build on skills over a long period of time.
+These skills are transferable for the future and for employment.